Dan703/automation_pcb/README.md

 ## Status

 🚧 **In progress.** Board is currently fully soldered and does function as expected!
 LDR value calibration and current sensor firmware are being currently tested.
-Videos/demos of final product will be posted soon as well. (see png files for
+Videos/demos of final product will be posted soon as well. (see png files for pictures)

 ## Possible extensions